orijtech/sqlcommenter-website/content/python/django/_index.md

 #### Introduction

-This package is in the form of [Django middleware]() whose purpose is to augment a SQL statement right before execution, with information about the [controller and user code]() to help with later making database optimization decisions, after those statements are examined from the database server's logs.
+This package is in the form of [Django middleware](https://docs.djangoproject.com/en/2.2/topics/http/middleware/) whose purpose is to augment a SQL statement right before execution, with information about the controller and user code to help with later making database optimization decisions, after those statements are examined from the database server's logs.

 The middleware uses Django's `connection.execute_wrapper`.

 ### Requirements

 The middleware uses Django's [`connection.execute_wrapper`](https://docs.djangoproject.com/en/stable/topics/db/instrumentation/#connection-execute-wrapper) and therefore requires [Django 2.0](https://docs.djangoproject.com/en/stable/faq/install) or later (which [support various versions](https://docs.djangoproject.com/en/stable/faq/install/#what-python-version-can-i-use-with-django) of [Python 3](https://www.python.org/downloads/)).

+To record [OpenCensus](https://opencensus.io/) information [opencensus-ext-django](https://pypi.org/project/opencensus-ext-django/), version 0.7 or greater, is required.

 #### Installation
 This middleware can be installed by any of the following: